acousticrobot/FlyPaper/README.md

 ## Ananda

-The ananda is initialized when the object calls this.init(args).
+At the heart of Template is the abstract class Ananda.
+Ananda takes the arguments sent to and tries to initialize an object with them.
+The Ananda is initialized when the object calls this.init(args).
 The args can take a number of forms:

   * number: creates a square handle
   * string: "my object" is the name, no handle